 How can you decide when it’s time to either abandon or pursue your start-up dream full-time?

-How can you properly measure the risk involved?
+How can you properly measure the risk involved in becoming an entrepreneur?

 Mike and I met in late 2006 with a former classmate of mine from high school who had started numerous successful online businesses.